TheDaemoness/IceAndShadow3/README.md

 	* Are backward-compatible configuration file changes.
 	* Do not affect compatibility (e.g., balance changes, most bugfixes).

-If the major or revision numbers are zero, that particular build of IaS3 should be considered unstable.
+If the major or revision numbers are zero, that particular build of IaS3 should be considered unstable, and major version breakages may happen on minor versions.

-### Alt Version

-A few locations in IaS3 also use an alternate scheme, which is `Revision-Major.Minor` and may have `-unstable` tacked onto the end.